Neutral / cushion / high arch

 The only “race” I’ve done in them to date was a local Parkrun (okay, it’s not a race, but you know…).
 It was a new Parkrun, so all I knew was that it was on a mix of hard-packed trail, sand and forest tracks.
 I figured that the Ghost 11 would cope with the terrain and off I went.
 I was amazed to finish with a new 5k PB despite the terrain and really pleased with the feel and responsiveness of the Ghost 11s throughout the run.

-The Brooks Ghost 11 compares exceptionally well with other neutral cushioned shoe such as the New Balance 1080 v8 (pictured), or the Hoka Clifton which have a similar ride height and will appeal to the same market.
+The Brooks Ghost 11 compares exceptionally well with other neutral cushioned shoe such as the New Balance 1080 v8 (pictured), or the Hoka Clifton which has a similar ride height and will appeal to the same market.